Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-- Dr. Karen Becker suggests to dilute the povidone iodine with warm water until it is the color of iced tea.
+- Dr. Karen Becker suggests diluting the povidone-iodine with warm water until it is the color of iced tea.
 If too light, add more iodine.
 If too dark, add more water.
-If you want clearer directions then consider using 1 part betadine solution to 10 parts warm water mix.
+If you want clearer directions, then consider using 1 part Betadine solution to 10 parts warm water mix.

 - After diluting it, it can be applied to the sores with a washcloth by gently wiping.